Hurricane Beatriz (2011): Preparations and impact

 Following the classification of Tropical Depression Two-E on June 19, the Government of Mexico issued a tropical storm warning for coastal areas between Zihuatanejo and Manzanillo.
-A hurricane watch was also put in place from Tecpán de Galeana to Punta San Telmo.
+A hurricane watch was also put in place from Tecpan de Galeana to Punta San Telmo.
 Later that day, the tropical storm warning was upgraded to a hurricane warning and the watch was extended westward to La Fortuna.
 As Beatriz continued to strengthen, the watches and warnings were extended westward to Cabo Corrientes on June 20.
 Early on June 21, the easternmost advisories were discontinued as Beatriz moved away.
 Later that morning, all watches and warnings were discontinued in light of Beatriz's rapid weakening.

 In Colima and Jalisco, residents were warned of heavy rains that could trigger flooding and mudslides.
 Schools across both states canceled classes for June 21.
 In Colima, 236 shelters were opened to the public.
 Additionally, the Mexican Navy was placed on standby for hurricane relief.
 A total of 980 temporary shelters were opened in Guerrero, many of which were in Acapulco, as many residents were expected to evacuate flood-prone area.
 An orange-level alert was issued for portions of Chiapas in light of potentially heavy rains.
 Throughout Western and Southwestern Mexico, the Servicio Meteorológico Nacional (National Weather Service) advised that all air and sea traffic be suspended until the passage of Beatriz.

 Across Guerrero, Beatriz produced heavy rain, peaking at 222.5 mm in Copala, Guerrero.
 Several homes across the state were damaged, though none were destroyed.
 In Acapulco, 380 homes were inundated by flood waters, prompting evacuations in areas built in 1999 to relocate residents after Hurricane Pauline.
 Several landslides blocked off roads and a 100 m section of a roundabout was destroyed.
 In the community of Amatillo, three people were killed after being washed away by flood waters.
 Heavy rains from Beatriz caused the Sabana River to overflow its banks, placing 150 homes across 14 colonias under water.
 One person drowned in San Agustín after falling in the swollen river.
 Twenty-seven colonias in and around the city lost power after muddy floodwaters entered a substation.
 Throughout Oaxaca, at least a dozen homes lost their roofs due to high winds.
 Portions of Colima, Chiapas, Michoacán and Jalisco experienced heavy rains; however, in many areas, the rain proved beneficial in mitigating a severe drought.